 ently at risk of extinction.

-Since being granted ethical clearance have caught several wild Cape Parrots of these birds aggregate in adjacent trees in a pecan orchard near Alice.
-Blood in the same pecan orchard each morning and feather samples as well as body and it to feed.
+Since being granted ethical clearance and issued with research permits, we global population, and up to 75 per cent have caught several wild Cape Parrots of these birds aggregate in adjacent trees in a pecan orchard near Alice.
+Blood in the same pecan orchard each morning and feather samples as well as body and to feed.
 But as we can safely assume that weight measurements were taken from each bird before it was photographed and then released back to the circling flock.
 Care was taken to minimise stress to the birds, and strict measures were in place to avoid healthy parrots becoming infected while being handled.
 The samples taken from the birds were then sent to the University of Cape Town to confirm the incidence of PBFD in this wild population.